Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 <<
 ```

+Note: When compiling and executing embedded C with mode (2), the appropriate 'include' and 'lib' paths need to be pushed on the dpdl stack so that
+the Dpdl runtime is able to find your libraries.

 #### Example with C main(..) -> function accepting parameters, and writing a result to the Dpdl stack:

 ```python